claudioametrano/UnFATE/README.md

 # UnFATE
-UnFATE: An Universal Filamentous Ascomycetes Target Enrichement bait set and wrapper script for phylogenetics and genome based barcoding
+UnFATE: An Universal Filamentous Ascomycetes Target Enrichement baits set and wrapper script for phylogenetics and genome-based barcoding